Constraining Gravitational Dark Matter with LHAASO and Fermi-LAT: Abstract

 \section{Abstract}

 We use diffuse Galactic high energy gamma ray data from LHAASO and Fermi-LAT to constrain gravitationally produced decaying dark matter (DM).
 Focusing on four benchmark candidates: a dark photon, a heavy right-handed neutrino (RHN), a pseudo–Nambu–Goldstone boson (pNGB), and a non-minimally coupled scalar we derive bounds on the DM mass and its couplings to the visible sector.
-For dark photons, RHNs, and pNGBs, the combined data constrain the relevant interaction strength to $\lesssim\mathcal{O}(10^{-30})$ for DM masses $\gtrsim\mathcal{O}$(TeV), while the non-minimally coupled scalar is limited to $\lesssim\mathcal{O}(10^{-10})$.
+For dark photons, RHNs, and pNGBs, the combined data constrain the effective interaction strength to $\lesssim\mathcal{O}(10^{-30})$ for DM masses $\gtrsim\mathcal{O}$(TeV).
+For the non-minimally coupled scalar, this interaction strength is limited to $\lesssim\mathcal{O}(10^{-10})$, for the same DM mass range.
 Moreover, photon–dark photon oscillations yield strong constraints for massive dark photon beyond 10 GeV, closing a region of parameter space previously left unconstrained.

 {\textbf{Introduction}.--} Among the four fundamental forces, gravity is by far the weakest.
 Yet it possesses a unique universality: it couples indiscriminately to all forms of energy and matter known to exist.
 This makes gravity the most natural mediator between dark matter (DM), which accounts for roughly 24\% of the total matter–energy content of the Universe~\cite{Planck:2018vyg}, and the visible sector described by the Standard Model (SM).
 Although gravitational interactions are Planck-suppressed, DM can still be efficiently produced at very high temperatures, most notably during reheating, realizing the UV freeze-in mechanism~\cite{Elahi:2014fsa,Bernal:2017kxu}.
 If no exact symmetry enforces cosmological stability, such DM may decay into SM final states demanded by the underlying particle physics model, which may also address open questions such as neutrino mass generation.
 A particularly intriguing aspect, relevant for the present work, is that the DM mass range naturally associated with gravitational production may contribute to the diffuse Galactic gamma ($\gamma$)-ray flux observed by telescopes such as LHAASO~\cite{LHAASO:2023gne,LHAASO:2024lnz} and Fermi-LAT~\cite{Zhang:2023ajh,Fermi-LAT:2009ihh}.
 For high-energy diffuse Galactic $\gamma$-ray observations, LHAASO, through its SKA and WCDA arrays, has provided unprecedented measurements from the TeV to PeV range~\cite{LHAASO:2024lnz}, while Fermi-LAT has mapped the corresponding GeV to TeV emission~\cite{Zhang:2023ajh}, covering both the inner ($15^\circ < l < 125^\circ$, $|b| < 5^\circ$) and outer ($125^\circ < l < 235^\circ$, $|b| < 5^\circ$) Galactic plane regions~\cite{LHAASO:2023gne,Zhang:2023ajh}.